uniarts-helsinki-art-and-technology/DigitalPainting/visualizeDrawingLogFile/readme.txt

 NOTE
 Before starting remember to load LOG FILE

-The LOG FILE is generate in program: tr_drawingLines_particles_kinect_Leap_multiBrush
+The LOG FILE is generated in the program:
+Tablet_Log_v1